Woman in polyester sportswear doing outdoor sports

 "Polyester" is an umbrella term for numerous textiles and fabrics

-When we talk about the synthetic fiber polyester, we mean all textiles and fabrics made of polyester yarn.
+When we talk about the synthetic fiber polyester, we mean all textiles and fabrics made from polyester yarn.
 This can be fleece or neoprene, for example.
-Or also many textiles with a high stretch content, such as running tights or swimwear, and also, for example, softshell jackets and all kinds of athleisure wear.
-Most synthetic fibers are made of polyethylene terephthalate - PET for short - or polycarbonate, but numerous other plastics also provide the basis for polyester.
+Or many textiles with a high stretch content, such as running tights or swimwear, as well as softshell jackets and all kinds of athleisure wear.
+The synthetic fibers are usually made of polyethylene terephthalate - PET for short - or polycarbonate, but numerous other plastics also provide the basis for polyester.

 Image credit: